 How to take part

-When is Maharaja Agrasen Jayanti celebrated in 2023?
+When is Maharaja Agrasen Jayanti in 2024?

 Maharaja Agrasen Jayanti is observed on the fourth day of the Hindu calendar’s Ashwin month each year.